interlay/collateralization-analysis/README.md

 python main.py
 ```
 This will print the results in stdout and create a more detailed `analysis.log` file with the results and parameters used in the simulation.
+For adding other currencies or switching between estimating thresholds for bridge or lending market, please see the implementation section below.

 To run any unit tests